Taiwolawal/Infrastructure-setup/README.md

 The architectural diagram needed to setup this infrastructure can be found below

-The modules format which allows for code reusability and also to avoid hardcoding our code we will be using variables and tfvars to declare value type and value

 We will be starting our infrastructure provisioning with VPC, which is where all the resources will be located.